Chaim & Dorothy Koppelman Foundation

 "Beautiful and meaningful artwork."—Brazil

-"A breathtaking gallery." —New York City
+"A breathtaking gallery." —NYC

 "Dorothy Koppelman's work is outstanding!" —Massachusetts